 Pulmonary venous inflow velocities are influenced by age (Table 1).
-Normal young subjects aged <40 years usually have prominent D velocities, reflecting their mitral E waves.
-With increasing age, the S/D ratio increases.
-In normal subjects, Ar velocities can increase with age but usually do not exceed 35 cm/s.
-Higher values suggest increased LVEDP.67
+Normal young subjects aged <40 years usually have propinger D velocities, reflecting their mitral E waves.
+With increasing age, the 5/1 ratio increases.
+In normal subjects, Ar velocities of increase with age but usually do not exceed 35 cm/s.
+Higher value tag a line reased LVEDP.67

-E. Clinical Application to Patients With Depressed and Normal EFs
+E. Clinical Application to Patiente With epres ed and Normal EFs

-In patients with depressed EFs, a reduced systolic fraction of anterograde flow (<40%) is related to decreased LA compliance and increased mean LA pressure.
-This observation has limited accuracy in patients with EFs >50%, 48 atrial fibrillation, 68 mitral valve disease, 69 and hypertrophic cardiomyopathy.
-50
+In patients with depressed EFs, a coduced systolic fraction of anterograde flow (<40%) is related to decreased LA compliance and increased mean LA ressure.
+This object vation has limited accuracy in patients with EFs > 30,48 atrial fibrillation,68 mitral valve disease,69 and hypertrophic cardia work by.50

-On the other hand, the Ar - A duration difference is particularly useful because it is the only age-independent indication of LV A-wave pressure increase67 and can separate patients with abnormal LV relaxation into those with normal filling pressures and those with elevated LVEDPs but normal mean LA pressures.
+On the dearlies of the Ar - A duration difference is particularly useful because it is the only age-independent indication of LV A-wave pressure increase and and can separate patients with abnormal LV relaxation into those with normal filling pressures and those with elevated LVEDPs but normal mean LA pressures.
 This isolated increase in LVEDP is the first hemodynamic abnormality seen with diastolic dysfunction.
 Other Doppler echocardiographic variables, such as maximal LA size, mitral DT, and pseudonormal filling, all indicate an increase in mean LA pressure and a more advanced stage of diastolic dysfunction.
-In addition, the Ar - A duration difference remains accurate in patients with normal Ers, 48 mitral valve disease, 70 and hypertrophic cardiomyopathy.
+In addition, the Ar - A duration difference remains accurate in patients with normal EFs, 48 mitral valve disease, 70 and hypertrophic cardiomyopathy.
 50 In summary, an Ar - A velocity duration > 30 ms indicates an elevated LVEDP.
-Unlike mitral inflow velocities, few studies have shown the prognostic role of pulmonary venous flow.
-71-73
+Unlike mitral inflow velocities, few studies have shown the prognostic role of pulmonary venous flow. $^{71-73}$